seme4/ssi-consultancy/DeployersGuide.md

 TODO add what to look for in user interface to check deployment.

-TODO consider whether to move curl requirement onto deployers so they can ping endpoints to test deployment.

 **Troubleshooting - Can't connect to MySQL server on '127.0.0.1'**

 If the user interface shows a message like: